 In February 2016, the FASB issued guidance entitled "Leases."
 The guidance requires the recognition by lessees of lease assets and lease liabilities on the balance sheet for the rights and obligations created by those leases.
 Leases with lease terms of more than 12 months are impacted by this guidance.
-In July 2018, the FASB issued an update entitled "Leases - Targeted Improvements," which provides entities with an additional (and optional) transition method to adopt the new leases standard.
-Under this new transition method, an entity initially applies the new leases standard at the adoption date and recognizes a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
-An entity that elects this additional transition method must provide the required disclosures of the now current standard for all prior periods presented.
-The guidance and related amendments in this update become effective for interim and annual periods beginning after December 15, 2018, with early application permitted.
-The adoption of this guidance is not expected to impact the Association's financial condition or its results of operations.
+This guidance became effective for interim and annual periods beginning after December 15, 2018.
+The Association adopted this guidance on January 1, 2019 with no impact on the Association's financial condition, results of operations or its lease disclosures.